AckerlyXu/heima/articles/media-services/media-services-portal-protect-content.md

 This article demonstrates how to configure content protection policies with the Azure portal.
 The article also shows how to apply dynamic encryption to your assets.

+> [!NOTE]
-> [AZURE.NOTE]  If you used the Azure classic portal to create protection policies, the policies may not appear in the [Azure portal](https://portal.azure.cn/).
+>  If you used the Azure classic portal to create protection policies, the policies may not appear in the [Azure portal](https://portal.azure.cn/).
 However, all the old polices still exist.
 You can examine them using the Azure Media Services .NET SDK or the [Azure-Media-Services-Explorer](https://github.com/Azure/Azure-Media-Services-Explorer/releases) tool (to see the policies, right-click on the asset -> Display information (F4)->click on Content keys tab-> click on the key).
 >
 > If you want to encrypt your asset using new policies, configure them with the Azure portal, click save, and reapply dynamic encryption.